selegiline (transdermal) (cont.)

 Apply a skin patch as soon as you remember.
-If it is almost time to apply your next patch, skip the missed dose and apply a patch at your next regularly scheduled time.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra patches to make up the missed dose.

 If a patch becomes loose, press it back in place.
 If a patch falls off, apply a new one and go back to your regular schedule for patch changes.

 What happens if I overdose (Emsam)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include severe headache, hallucinations, vision problems, sweating, cool or clammy skin, fast or uneven heart rate, feeling lightheaded, fainting, or seizure.